ThatSameer/discord-bot-template/README.md

 # discord-bot-template

-A template for using a Discord bot with advanced event/commands handlers already created.
+A ready made template for using a Discord bot with advanced commands/events handlers already created.

 ## Description

-An in-depth paragraph about your project and overview of use.
+This template was made using [CodeLyon's](https://www.youtube.com/c/CodeLyon) interpretation of advanced commands/events handlers.

 ## Getting Started